RP

 3. Chinese Smashed Cucumber Salad

-Chinese smashed cucumber salad with chili oil and sesame seeds
+Chinese smashed cucumber salad with cucumber chunks, peppers, and dressing in a white bowl

 Crisp cucumbers with garlic, sesame, and black vinegar